Network Management Guide for Google Fiber Internet Services

 Information About Google Fiber TV Services

-Google Fiber’s Internet and TV service offerings share capacity on the fiber-optic connections to subscribers’ premises.
-To provide customers with a consistently high-quality video service, the capacity available for the Google Fiber Internet service may be reduced if subscribers are utilizing Google Fiber TV services and, in particular, if subscribers are watching or recording multiple Google Fiber TV streams simultaneously.
+Google Fiber’s Internet and TV service offerings share capacity on the connections to customers’ premises.
+To provide customers with a consistently high-quality video service, the capacity available for the Google Fiber Internet service may be reduced if customers are utilizing Google Fiber TV services and, in particular, if customers are watching or recording multiple Google Fiber TV streams simultaneously.

 Information About Google Fiber Phone Service

-Google Fiber’s Internet, TV and Phone service offerings share capacity on the fiber-optic connections to subscribers’ premises.
+Google Fiber’s Internet, TV and Phone service offerings share capacity on the connections to customers’ premises.
 To provide customers with a consistently high-quality service, we may use certain network management practices related to the Phone Services, including:

-Google Fiber’s contact page provides ways for subscribers to reach us by phone, email or chat.
+Google Fiber’s contact page provides ways for customers to reach us by phone, email or chat.